asood-life/miller-compensated-op-amp/README.md

 <h4>Design Procedure</h4>
 <div>
     In reference to the design specifications mentioned above, the following calculations have been performed.
-For a desired Phase Margin of 60<sup>o</sup>, it is necessary to choose a minimum value for C<sub>C</sub>.
+For a desired Phase Margin of 60<sup>o</sup>, it is necessary to choose a minimum value for C<sub>C</sub> as per the following.
 </div>

 $$C_c > 0.22*C_L$$